NishamKarki/amazon-clone/readme.md

-Amazon cloning for css practice; only html and css.
+Amazon design cloning for css practice; only html and css.